iknowjason/PurpleCloud/README.md

 ```$ python3 azure_ad.py --upn rtcfingroup.com --count 1000```

 **Description:**
 Same as above, except generate 1,000 users in Azure AD.
 Running terraform apply will generate a random password shared by all users.
 The password applied to all users will be displayed at the end of ```terraform apply```.
 To display the passwor again, run ```terraform output```.

 ## Usage Example:  Generate a range with Azure applications and groups
 ```$ python3 azure_ad.py --upn rtcfingroup.com --count 500 --apps 3 --groups 5```

 **Description:**
 Same as above, except generate 500 users in Azure AD.
 Create 3 Azure applications and 5 groups.
 Automatically put the 500 users into separate groups.

+- **apps.tf:**  A terraform file with the Azure applications.
+- **groups.tf:**  A terraform file with the Azure groups.

 # Generating an Azure infrastructure range using azure.py